Onset of Singularities in the Pattern of Fluctuational Paths of a Nonequilibrium System: Pattern of Fluctuational Paths in the Phase Space of a Nonlinear Oscillator

 All calculations of trajectories are terminated either when a stopping radius is reached or when a trajectory reaches a caustic.
-In section \ref{sec:Analytics_linear} we show explicitly that radius of a trajectory at $\mathcal{F} = 0$ grows as a simple exponential, which means that to provide an accurate solution valid at larger radii, the time steps must decrease dramatically.
-The choice of the stopping radius was dictated mostly by the position of interesting features, such as caustics, if they are present; otherwise, such as in Fig.~\ref{fig:CombinedF}-(a), a convenient stoping radius was chosen.
-For a given value of stopping radius, the size of time step was decreased until the results did not change significantly.
+In section \ref{sec:Analytics_linear} we show that the radius of a trajectory at $\mathcal{F} = 0$ grows exponentially in time, so to provide an accurate solution valid at larger radii, the time steps must decrease dramatically.
+The choice of the stopping radius was dictated mostly by the position of features, such as caustics - if they are present; otherwise, as is the the case in Fig.~\ref{fig:CombinedF}-(a), a convenient stoping radius was chosen.
+For a given value of the stopping radius, the size of time step was decreased until the results did not change significantly.
 Fourth-order Runge-Kutta numerical integrator was used.

 A caustic is a the set of points where neighboring trajectories intersect - Fig.~\ref{fig:Cartoon}.